Frequently Asked Questions

-We have programs on all the major continents (excluding Antarctica) and others that travel to more than one location.
 For the full list of APU approved programs, please visit the Approved Programs section on our website; the programs are organized by location as well as discipline.
 While we offer a variety of study abroad options to students, it isn’t possible to offer programs everywhere, so if there is a specific program you want to get into that we don’t offer, we’ll do our best to help you get there!

 What do I need to do if I want to study abroad through a non-APU program?

 APU offers a variety of study abroad options for students, but if you should want to participate in a unique study abroad opportunity outside of what we offer, please visit www.apu.edu/studyabroad/programs/non-apu for specific details on how to go about that process.
 Non-APU programs require a separate application process.